Parallel voting: Representation for smaller parties

 The major critique of parallel systems is that they cannot guarantee overall proportionality.
 Large parties can win very large majorities, disproportionate to their percentage vote.

 Parallel voting systems allow smaller parties that cannot win individual elections to secure at least some representation in the legislature; however, unlike in a proportional system they will have a substantially smaller delegation than their share of the total vote.
-This is seen by advocates of proportional systems to be better than elections using only first-past-the-post, but still unfair towards to constituents of smaller parties.
+This is seen by advocates of proportional systems to be better than elections using only first-past-the-post, but still unfair towards constituents of smaller parties.
 If there is also a threshold for list seats, parties which are too small to reach the threshold are unable to achieve any representation, unless they have a very strong base in certain constituencies to gain individual seats.

 Smaller parties are still disadvantaged as the larger parties still predominate.
 Voters of smaller parties may tactically vote for candidates of larger parties to avoid wasting their constituency vote.
 If the smaller party close to the threshold may refrain from voting for their preferred party in favour of a larger party to avoid wasting their list vote as well.
 In countries where there is one dominant party and a divided opposition, the proportional seats may be essential for allowing an effective opposition.

-Those who favour majoritarian systems argue that supplementary seats allocated proportionally increases the chances that no party received a majority in an assembly, leading to minority or coalition governments.; the largest parties may need to rely on the support of smaller ones in order to form a government.
+Those who favour majoritarian systems argue that supplementary seats allocated proportionally increases the chances that no party will receive a majority in an assembly, leading to minority or coalition governments.; the largest parties may need to rely on the support of smaller ones in order to form a government.
 Those who favour proportional representation see this as an advantage as parties may not govern alone, but have to compromise.
 It is also argued that parallel voting does not lead to the degree of fragmentation found in party systems under pure forms of proportional representation.